rhit-chenl3/fitness-goal-getter/README.md

 rails db:create
 rails db:migrate
 ```
+> To run this app locally, PostgreSQL will need to be installed.
+Please follow the official instructions on [PostgreSQL's site](https://www.postgresql.org/) to install.

 Once all the dependencies are installed, FitnessGG can be started.
 First ensure that your local PostgreSQL server is running.
 Then start the backend by navigating to the root directory in your terminal and running this command: